jhok2013/pythonix/README.md

         return Res.Err(e)
 ```

-If you are in a function that doesn't have a return output decorated as `Res` then you'll need to explicitly type hint the `Res` like this.
+Explicitly type hint a `Res` as so, if the outer function doesn't already.

 ```python
 some: Res[int, Nil] = Res.Ok(10) # Using assignment